bayasdev/simplyarch/README.md

 - Partition the disk with the tool of your choice
 - Install git `pacman -Sy git`
 - Clone this repo `git clone https://github.com/victor-bayas/simplyarch`
-- Run the `simplyarch-uefi.sh` file and follow on-screen instructions
+- Run the `simplyarch.sh` file and follow on-screen instructions
 # And now what? ❓
 - Install drivers not included with the kernel if your hardware needs it (e.g. Nvidia, Broadcom, VAAPI, etc)
 - Install `xorg-core`, a DM and the DE/WM of your choice